Home » Sugar Land, TX Erosion Control

 Types of Erosion

 Erosion is the process of wearing away geological materials through natural forces.
-As aforementioned, water and wind are the most common natural forces.
+Water and wind are the most common natural forces.
 Ice can also play a part in erosion but is not a threat at construction sites.
-Water and wind can perform various types of changes to rocks and soil.
+Water and wind can alter rocks and soil in various ways.

 The most apparent and common change these natural forces cause is physical.
 The Grand Canyon is one of the best examples of physical erosion.
 The Colorado Plateau was once flat and raised from tectonic shifts.
 Water rushing off the Rocky Mountains created the Colorado River.
 This river had millions of years to erode away the rock underneath.
 Eventually, the river carved the large canyon, exposing layers of rocks we now admire.